oguzhanselik/reactreduxproject/README.md

 The project I created to understand React concepts.

-Used React, Redux, Hooks, Module css
+Used React, Redux, Hooks, Module.css

 # Running the code